doga/qworum-application-template-with-semantic-data/README.md

 This template is:

-- _Multi-language_, with language-independent API endpoint paths.
 - _Versioned_.
-Indeed, Qworum applications are structured as Qworum APIs, and versioned APIs ensure that other applications that depend on this one will not break after an update.
+Qworum applications are structured as versioned Qworum APIs, which ensures that other applications that depend on this one will not break after an update.
+- _Internationalised_.
+Qworum API endpoints have language-independent paths which redirect to localised pages.
 - _Semantic_, meaning that it uses [RDF](https://www.w3.org/TR/rdf-primer/) for representing data.

 In order to make the programmatic handling of RDF easy, this project uses the ORM-like [OSM](https://github.com/doga/object-semantic-mapping) framework on top of RDF.